dsrkafuu/fake-update-ng/README.md

-# fake-update-ng
+# Fake Update NG

-fake-update-ng is new experimental open source project built with Vue.js.
+Fake Update NG is an experimental open source project built with Vue.js.

 It's basically the same concept as [Fake Update](https://fakeupdate.net/), but has a more detailed design with extensible multilingual and theme support.

+Note that since this project was created with the intention of learning Vue, certain use of tools such as Vuex may be pretty redundant.

+## Contribute

-## Development setup
+### Development setup

 ```bash
 npm install    # Install dependencies